 The fund will continue to be managed in accordance with the investment objectives and guidelines as set out in the fund constitution.
-It will also continue to seek to maximise the financial returns and minimise potential adverse effects on the financial performance of the fund.
+It will also continue to seek to maximise the financial returns and social impact and minimise potential adverse effects on the financial performance of the fund.